-Today information about pupil attendance is provided to parents/carers through the issue of login details for the ClassCharts system and the SchoolComms mobile phone app.
-Welfare and Attendance Officers are available on a full-time basis for parents/carers to contact to discuss any queries regarding information provided.
+Today information about learner attendance is provided to parents/carers through the the SchoolComms mobile phone app.
+The Attendance and Welfare Officer is available on a full-time basis for parents/carers to contact to discuss any queries regarding information provided.